The Broadmoor: Sale to Oklahoma Publishing

 A North Atlantic Treaty Organization (NATO) summit was held at the Broadmoor in October 2003 with President George W. Bush, Donald Rumsfeld, and Defence Ministers from seven countries.

 Between 2003 and 2008, the resort was expanded to include a group of retail stores, 160 luxury townhomes and condominiums, rooftop tennis courts, underground parking, and expansion of the third golf course.

 Purchase by the Anschutz Corporation

 The Anschutz Corporation purchased the resort in 2011.
 Since June 2016 the hotel has been managed by The Broadmoor-Sea Island Company, LLC which also manages the privately owned Sea Island, Georgia seaside resort island.

 Broadmoor name and logo

 The hotel's name and logo is always officially presented as all uppercase with the 'A', smaller but raised higher than the other letters: BRO^{A}DMOOR.
-In spite of various urban legends associated with the configuration, original copyright documents filed December 15, 1918, reveal the alteration was necessary in order to obtain exclusive copyright, because there had been other uses of the word Broadmoor in titles in the nearby area since the 1880s.
+A common urban legend claims that a competition between the Broadmoor Hotel and the Antler's Hotel led the Broadmoor to market with a smaller "A" to belittle the Antler's reputation in comparison to its own.
+However, original copyright documents filed on December 15, 1918, reveal that this alteration was necessary to obtain exclusive copyright rights.
+This was because there had been other uses of the word "Broadmoor" in titles in the nearby area since the 1880s.